 - Rinse the bird(s).
 This is controversial as some say you create a biohazard around the sink when you wash them but I still do.
 Just be mindful of the spray

 - Pat dry with paper towels, inside and out, sprinkle 1 tablespoon of kosher salt and put in the refrigerator for 4 hours

 - Put a tablespoon of kosher salt and 1/2 tablespoon of cracked pepper on the inside the truss the legs.
 Fold the wings underneath the bird.

-- Evenly sprinkle a tablespoon of salt and 1/2 tablespoon of the pepper on top.
+- Evenly sprinkle a 1/2 tablespoon of the pepper on top.

 - Set the oven to 450 degrees